Delemangi/asf-discord-bot/README.md

 The `ASFPermissions` property should be an object whose keys are user IDs and values are lists of accounts or groups of accounts.
 See `groups.json` for more information.

 The `mails` property is used for obtaining Steam Guard codes for accounts that do not have 2FA.
 There can be multiple.
 Example:

+The `admins` property is a list of IDs of users who will be able to execute important commands.

 ```json
 {